Post updated 30th October, 2017.

 So, why should I...

-- Choose to have an accountant over using accounting software such as Xero?
+- Choose to have an accountant for book keeping over using accounting software such as Xero?

 - Go for one of the tens of thousands of financial advisors out there over another...after all, they're all the same right?